 With "sample 1" still displayed on your screen, please PRESS <f7> right now.
-The first part of "sample 1" will be printed on your screen, but only the left side will be visible.
-To see the right side of your text try PRESSING the <f7> key twice.
-By repeatedly pressing this key you can move your text left and right at will.
-(Incidentally, you can also shift the text left or right gradually by using the <CRSR LEFT/RIGHT> key.)
+If you are using the Commodore 64, "sample 1" will be printed on your screen, but only the left side will be visible.
+(On the Commodore 128, 80 columns are visible all at one time.)
+To shift the text left or right use the <CRSR LEFT/RIGHT> key and this will scroll the screen horizontally.

-To scroll the text upward, simply press the <CRSR UP/DOWN> key.
+To scroll the text upward, simply press the <SPACEBAR> key.
 The text will scroll as long as the key is held down.
 It is not possible to scroll the text downward when printing to the screen.
-To terminate the video printout and return to Edit Mode, PRESS <ARROW LEFT> <FCN>.
+To terminate the video printout and return to Edit Mode, PRESS <ARROW LEFT> <PCN>.

-The "preview" video printout that you just performed displayed 40 characters of text (horizontally) at a time, and allowed you to scroll horizontally.
+On the Commodore 64 or Atari the "preview" video printout that you just performed displayed 40 characters of text (horizontally) at a time, and allowed you to scroll horizontally.
 The horizontal scrolling feature allows you to view a total of up to 120 characters of text width when you "preview print" to the screen displaying 40 characters at once.
+On the Commodore 128, Fleet System automatically previews in 80 columns, with the option to horizontally scroll up to 120 columns.

-An 80 character option is also available (Commodore only), and this option is extremely useful for viewing most letters and standard text in general.
-When you select the 80 character option, horizontal scrolling is not available but you will see all of any document that is less than 80 characters wide anyway.
+On the Commodore 64 an 80 column preview option is also available, and this option is extremely useful for viewing most letters and standard text in general.
+When you select the 80 character option, horizontal scrolling is not available but you will see all 80 columns of your document at once.

-To select the 80 character width option, first access Output Mode by PRESSING <FCN> o.
-Then PRESS 8.
+To see the 80 column preview on the 64, access the Output Mode by PRESSING <FCN> o Then select the 80 character width option by PRESSING 8.
 The number 80 will appear on the Status Line to indicate that you have selected the 80 character option.
 If you now pressed "4" the "80" would change to "40" to indicate that you had changed back to the 40 character option.
 By pressing "4" or "8" you can switch options at will.
-Right now 80 should still be displaying, and the 80 character option will remain "selected" until you change it (or exit the program).

-Now PRESS v.
-Your text will now be printed on the screen in smaller characters, and you will see the entire width at once.
-PRESS <CRSR UP/DOWN> to cause vertical scrolling.
+Right now 80 should still be displaying, and the 80 character option will remain "selected" until you change it or exit the program.
+Now PRESS v and your text will be printed on the screen 80 characters across.
+PRESS <SPACEBAR> to cause vertical scrolling.
 As already mentioned, horizontal scrolling is not possible when you are using the 80 character option.